raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     ?
 Se recomienda que tomes un descanso cada hora : `It is recommended that you take a break every hour` = is to be recommended (f)
     ?
-Se recomienda que tomes un descanso cada hora : `It is to be recommended that you take a break every hour` no te equivocarás = you can't go FAR wrong in <ing>
+Se recomienda que tomes un descanso cada hora : `It is to be recommended that you take a break every hour` no te equivocarás = you can't go wrong **in** <ing>
     ?
-No te equivocarás al elegir un traje negro clásico para eventos formales : `You can't go far wrong in choosing a classic black suit for formal events`
+No te equivocarás al elegir un traje negro clásico para eventos formales : `You can't go far wrong **in** choosing a classic black suit for formal events`

-Deberías probarlo = You should give it a try
+Deberías probarlo = You should give it a try/go
 Vale la pena intentarlo = It’s definitely worth trying No te arrepentirás = You won’t regret it!
-Te recomiendo que lo pruebes = I highly recommend giving it a go

 ## Warning